informalsystems/sovereign-ibc/docs/architecture/adr-001-transfer-module-implementation.md

 | unescrow |   native   | `recv_packet` |                                 -                                 |

 (*_the current channel_: the channel where the ICS20 packet will be sent to.)

-## Available RPC Methods

-To facilitate the interaction with the `IbcTransfer` module, two RPC methods are
-available:

-- `transfer_mintedTokenName`: Queries the `minted_token_id_to_name` state to
-  retrieve the token name for a given token ID.
-- `transfer_mintedTokenId`: Queries the `minted_token_name_to_id` state to
-  obtain the token ID for a given token name.

-Additionally, worth noting there is an RPC method as `transfer_moduleId` that returns the address of the `IbcTransfer` module.

 ## References